 Mughal Women’s Fashion

 The gorgeous dressing sense of the Mughal ladies was not confined to the Mughal harem.
 But there were several occasions where the Mughals and the Hindu women came into contact with each other, a number of social gatherings were organized for the purpose.
-By coming into contact with the Hindu women the Mughal ladies began to bend towards more varied feminine dresses, the royal ladies of the Mughal court had started to wear saris.
+By coming into contact with the Hindu women the Mughal ladies began to bend towards more varied Hindu dresses, the royal ladies of the Mughal court had started to wear longer saris.

 Dhilja: A woman’s pai-jama made of silk, cut wide and straight.

 Gharara: A woman’s pai-jama cut loose to the knee and adding gathers.

 Farshi: A woman’s pai-jama cut without folds to the knees, and then gathered into pleats to the floor.

 Women’s fashion was also greatly influenced by the court.
 They wore Shalwars, Churidars, Dhiljia, Gharara, and farshi gharara (see above).
 Muslim women favored the pants style, and Hindu women, the skirt.
 In either style, the drawstrings were decorated at length with pearls and jewels (I feel drab)